Naples Yacht Charter

 Piazza del Plebiscito

 Stemming from the early 19th century, Piazza del Plebiscito – the main city square – was originally designed by the King of Naples as a tribute to the emperor.
-Named for the plebiscite that finally made Naples a part of the unified Kingdom of Italy, this square houses the domed church of San Francesco di Paola, the Royal Palace, Palazzo Salerno and the Prefecture Palace.
-Today, the square serves as a venue for Naples’ largest, open-air concerts; like Elton John, Maroon 5, Muse and Bruce Springsteen, to name a few.
+Named for the plebiscite that finally made Naples a part of the unified Kingdom of Italy, this square houses the domed church of San Francesco di Paola, the Royal Palace, Palazzo Salerno, and the Prefecture Palace.
+Today, the square serves as a venue for Naples’ largest, open-air concerts; like Elton John, Maroon 5, Muse, and Bruce Springsteen, to name a few.

 Running right through the middle of Naples’ historic district, this important street divides the city center of Naples in half.
-Lined with boutique shops and antique churches, Spaccanapoli boasts few cars, as many of its visitors choose to explore the area by foot.
+Lined with boutique shops and antique churches, Spaccanapoli boasts few cars, as many of its visitors choose to explore the area on foot.

 Teatro San Carlo